Melanie Sloan

-Melanie Sloan (born December 16, 1965) is an attorney, former counsel for the House Judiciary Committee, and the former Executive Director of Citizens for Responsibility and Ethics in Washington, a nonprofit government ethics and accountability watchdog group.
+Melanie Sloan (born December 16, 1965) is an American attorney, former counsel for the House Judiciary Committee, and the former Executive Director of Citizens for Responsibility and Ethics in Washington, a nonprofit government ethics and accountability watchdog group.
 In March 2017, Sloan joined a new government ethics watchdog group, American Oversight, as senior adviser.

 Early life and education

 Sloan was born in Washington, D.C. to parents Leonard S. Togman, who then worked at the U.S. Department of Justice, and Barbara A. Togman.
 She grew up in Wilmington, Delaware, where she attended Wilmington Friends School.
 Her father, who still resides in Delaware, is a lawyer "of counsel" (retired) with the law firm Potter Anderson & Corroon LLP.

 Sloan received her B.A. and J.D. from the University of Chicago.

 Career

 Before founding Citizens for Responsibility and Ethics in Washington (CREW) in 2003, Sloan served as an Assistant United States Attorney in the District of Columbia from 1998 to 2003.
 Before becoming a prosecutor, Sloan served as Minority Counsel for the House Judiciary Committee, working on criminal justice issues for then-Ranking Member John Conyers (D-MI).
 Sloan also served as counsel for the Crime Subcommittee of the House Judiciary Committee, chaired by then-Representative Charles Schumer (D-NY).
 There, she drafted portions of the 1994 Crime Bill, including the Violence Against Women Act.
 In 1993, Sloan served as Nominations Counsel to the Senate Judiciary Committee, under then-Chairman Joseph Biden (D-DE).

 Sloan has published in the Yale Law & Policy Review and other publications.

 In November 2017 Sloan publicly accused Conyers of harassment and verbal abuse during her tenure working for the House Judiciary Committee.
 On one occasion, she was summoned to his office and found him sitting in his underwear, and quickly left.